 Egg freezing is an option many women choose to ensure their fertility later in life.
 People wait longer than ever before their first pregnancy and often don’t know if they’ll want children or when they might be ready to start a family.

 You may not have found the right partner yet, or you and your partner might not feel ready for parenthood.
 The challenges of building a career can also be a factor.

 Egg freezing is invaluable for people with medical conditions that threaten fertility.
 If you’re planning gender confirmation treatment or surgery, egg freezing keeps your options open afterward.

-The egg freezing process is safe and does not decrease your ovarian reserve or cause earlier menopause.
+Egg freezing is safe and doesn’t diminish your ovarian reserve or cause premature menopause.

 There’s no perfect age for egg freezing, but the younger your eggs are when frozen, the better-quality embryos you’ll get.
 Freezing eggs when you’re young also requires less medication, reducing your expenses.